henrykvdb/UltimateTTTAndroid/README.md

 In Super Tic Tac Toe (also known as Ultimate Tic Tac Toe or Meta TTT) each square of the traditional board contains a smaller tic tac toe board.
 Two players take turns playing the smaller boards until one of them wins three in a row.

+<a href='https://play.google.com/store/apps/details?id=com.henrykvdb.sttt&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height='100'/></a>

+## Contributing

 Changes and improvements are more than welcome!
 Feel free to open a pull request if you have any improvements in mind.

-<a href='https://play.google.com/store/apps/details?id=com.henrykvdb.sttt&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height='100'/></a>

 ## License